-Choosing the legal structure for your startup company requires the careful evaluation of a number of business, legal and tax considerations.
-The following provides an overview of key aspects to consider when choosing the legal structure of limited liability company (LLC), C-corporation or S-corporation.
+Choosing the legal structure for your startup company requires careful evaluation of a number of legal and business considerations.
+The following provides an overview of key aspects to consider during the business formation of your new company.

 Source of capital: If you are currently seeking venture funding or are planning on taking your company public in the near future, the C-corporation will likely be your preferred structure.
 However, most start-up companies—even if their ultimate goal is to be publicly listed—are not yet at this point and would benefit instead from the more simple LLC structure.